jingmeiqiu/Jingmeiqiu.github.io/_pages/publications.md

 42\.
 An h-adaptive RKDG method for the two-dimensional incompressible Euler equations and the guiding center Vlasov model, H. Zhu, J. Qiu and J.-M. Qiu, Journal of Scientific Computing, v73 (2017), Pages 1316-1337.

 41\.
-High Order Hierarchical Asymptotic Preserving Nodal Discontinuous Galerkin IMEX Schemes For The BGK Equation, T. Xiong$^p$ and J.-M. Qiu, Journal of Computational Physics, v336 (2017), Pages 164-191.
+A hierarchical uniformly high order DG-IMEX scheme for the 1D BGK equation, T. Xiong$^p$ and J.-M. Qiu, Journal of Computational Physics, v336 (2017), Pages 164-191.

 40\.
 A High Order Multi-Dimensional Characteristic Tracing Strategy for the Vlasov-Poisson System, J.-M. Qiu and G. Russo, Journal of Scientific Computing, v71 (2017), Pages 414-434.